OPTIMET/OPTIMET/README.md

 download and install dependencies it cannot find on the system.

 - [CMake](https://cmake.org/): The build system.
 Must be installed independantly.
 - MPI: Required to run in parallel.
 Must be installed independantly.
+Essential for nonspherical particles.
 - Scalapack: (optional) Parallel linear algebra.
 Must be installed independantly.
-Only usefull whhen compiling with MPI.
+Only useful when compiling with MPI.
 - [Belos](https://trilinos.org/packages/belos/): (optional) A library of iterative solvers.
 Must be installed independantly.
 Only usefull when compiling with MPI.
+Version 12-10-1 of Trilinos is used (git checkout trilinos-release-12-10-1)
 - [Boost](http://www.boost.org/): (required) A set of peer-reviewed c++ libraries.
 At this juncture, Optimet only requires the [math special functions module](http://www.boost.org/doc/libs/1_63_0/libs/math/doc/html/special.html).
 Automatically